 Klopp knew that only a specific type of pressure would not be successful in the long run, and thus he created two variants of it.
 These two variants are normal gegenpressing and hard pressing.

 This type of pressure is in play for the better part of a game.
 In this press, there is an emphasis on both the need for pressing and not losing the tactical shape of the team.
-For instance, the job of Mohamed Salah and Sadio Mane, who are both wingers, have the main job of cutting the passing lanes between the centre back and full back.
+For instance, Mohamed Salah and Luis Diaz, who are both wingers, have the main job of cutting the passing lanes between the centre back and full back.
 This job is to be done by them and not any other player, as it will change the tactical shape of the team.

 And as soon as the ball goes out of their area, it is the other players’ job to win the ball back.